ELM Compiler

 Instruction Supply

-Since compiler-controlled Instruction Registers (IRs) are tagless, they are more area-efficient and consume less energy per each access.
-Depending on the program, however, these software managed arrays can have miss rates that differ greatly from a cache.
-An advantage of IRs is that the compiler has full control of locating each instruction in IRs, allowing for a minimization of misses on code.
+Since Compiler-Managed Instruction Stores (CMISs) are tagless, they are more area-efficient and consume less energy per each access.
+An advantage of CMISs is that the compiler has full control of locating each instruction in CMISs, allowing for a minimization of misses on code.
 However, the instructions stored do not reflect dynamic information, which can lead to redundant loading of instructions.
-In typical embedded applications, however, loops tend to be small and very predictable, often fitting into the IRs and allowing the uncommon branch to be expanded which cleanup and reload code.
+In typical embedded applications, however, loops tend to be small and very predictable, often fitting into the CMISs and allowing the uncommon branch to be expanded which cleanup and reload code.
+The figure below shows that CMISs actually achieve lower or similar miss rate than that of caches with the same capacity in embedded applications.
+The figure below compares L1 access count of various L0 instruction stores: LC denotes loop cache, FA denotes fully-associative cache, DM denotes direct-mapped cache, CMIS denotes CMIS without profiling information, and CMIS_P denotes CMIS with profiling information provided to the compiler.
+The L1 access count is normalized to the case where there is no L0 instruction store (i.e., every instruction access goes to L1).
+We evaluated 17 MiBench applications.